amutchler/Portfolio/README.md

-# Portfolio
+# Welcome to my portfolio!
+What's in here?
-Collection of papers, projects, and presentations as stated on my resume to help reviewers' get an idea of my work.
+  This is a collection of my papers, projects, and presentations throughout my career.

+  ## Undergraduate Honors Thesis
+    this is